de-wiring/containerspec/tests/example-tests/README.md

 0m0.156s
 ```

-Modifying the start script one can play around with this example and see what happens
+Modifying the start script, one can play around with this example and see what happens
-to the spec when containers are run in a different way (i.e. wrong linking, wrong ports, wrong names etc.)
+to the spec when containers are run in a different ways (i.e. wrong linking, wrong ports, wrong names etc.)